Do you know what you want to do in the future?

 Maths skills are included in the assessment of around a third of all non-maths A levels.
 For example, 10% of the marks in A level Psychology assess maths skills at Higher Tier GCSE level.

-Many level 3 vocational courses, such as engineering and applied science, also include a lot of maths.
+Many level 3 vocational courses, including T-levels, also include a lot of maths

 It’s likely that if you study maths alongside subjects like these you’ll achieve better results in them.